Hon Hai unit to close India phone plant on shift in client base

 It reported a 12.9 percent rise in revenue in November, traditionally a high season as it reaps the benefits of key clients' holiday gadget sales.

-Kylie Huang, a Taipei-based analyst with Daiwa-Cathay Capital Markets, said the shutdown also reflects Hon Hai's redeployment of resources toward fast-growing local Indian tech brands like Micromax Informatics Ltd.
+Kylie Huang, a Taipei-based analyst with Daiwa-Cathay Capital Markets, said the shutdown also reflects Hon Hai's redeployment of resources towards fast-growing local Indian tech brands like Micromax Informatics Ltd.

 "This is a long-term move on FIH's part," Huang said.